suurjaak/h3sed/README.md

 Choose a hero to modify, change attributes to your liking, and save the file.
 Changes will be available in Heroes3 after loading the changed savegame.

+Attributes from one hero can be copied to clipboard as text, and pasted onto another hero, overwriting their data.

+A timestamped backup copy is automatically created of the savegame file.

 **Warning:** as Heroes3 savefile format is not publicly known, loaded data and saved results may be invalid and cause problems in game.